 Follow Turn On The Jets on Facebook and Twitter (@TurnOnTheJets)

-1. Darrelle Revis is going to make the trip with the team to Denver and Rex Ryan indicated he could be used in a limited role this weekend.
+First a few updates:1.
+Darrelle Revis is going to make the trip with the team to Denver and Rex Ryan indicated he could be used in a limited role this weekend.
 How about this?
 Sit him down and make sure he is 100 percent for the final 8 games of the season.
 Everybody else is expected to play this weekend, including Calvin Pace.

 2. ALCS/NLCS Predictions – Yankees in 5, Phillies in 6…Yes, I know I really went on a limb there.